unt1tler/Zeus/README.md

 ## Contribution

 Pull requests are welcome.
-If you are planning a larger behavioral change, open an issue first so the direction is clear before code starts moving.
+If you are planning a larger behavioral change, open an issue first so the direction is clear.